Hairstyles Through the Decades

 The 1930s brought “The Great Depression” which was an all-time low compared with the thrill and excitement of the 20s.
 As the decade geared up to the second world war it was a period of hardship to people all over the globe.
 For many, fun and extravagance was a thing of the past and this reflects in the fashion of this era!
 Despite this, woman still found ways to ooze elegance and charm in their style, however this time it was on a smaller budget.
 In some ways, the 1930s provoked creativity!
 As most women could no longer afford luxuries like having their hair styled or high fashion outfits, they had to get inventive at home to create these looks.

-Whilst short hair stayed a firm favourite amongst many women, the slickness of the finger waves that were put in the hair around the face were loosened.
+Whilst short hair stayed a firm favourite among many women, the slickness of the finger waves that were put in the hair around the face were loosened.
 A softer more textured look was preferred and less accessories were used to decorate the hair.
 It was also very popular to have volume in the front of the hair but the curls still remained very tight and fluid on the mid-lengths and ends of the hair.
 The “Marcel Wave” was the craze in this time period which was mainly achieved at home using hot curling irons that were not all that different from the ones we use today!

 A decade that, for the first half at least, was scarred by the world war.
 It wasn't all doom and gloom though as the 1940s also saw the war end, triggering celebrations through society.
 Its easy to see the effect that war had on fashion and pop culture, due to rationing and poverty women were forced to adapt to new styles and lifestyle changes.
 Military and masculine influences are seen throughout many of the outfits we would consider as classic 1940s wardrobe staples.
 With square shoulders, tailored shirts and long straight a lined dresses, frills and sequins were most definitely not the height of fashion in this era.

 This also reflected in hairstyles, “Victory Rolls” are without doubt the most iconic hair do of this decade.
 There are many different theories of where and how they were invented.
 A popular idea is that it was created as a practical yet feminine hairstyle for women in the workforce to keep their hair away from there face.
-Another belief is that the rolls symbolise the spins aircrafts used to make as a victory celebration act during or after the war.
+Another belief is that the rolls symbolize the spins aircraft's used to make as a victory celebration act during or after the war.
+“Victory Rolls” had many variations, sometimes the entire hair was put into rolls or the front section was rolled and the remaining hair left down and usually waved.
+They were made with many techniques from backcombing, pinning, twirling and LOTS of hairspray was used.
+Some women even used rolled up tights for reinforcement!

 The 1950s